AmiceLab/foodApi/README.md

 4. **Done!
 Now you're ready to start developing.**

----

 ## 🙋‍♀️ About the Creator

 AmiceLab is a HealthTech-focused creator with a passion for nutrition and wellness.
-She is a Software Engineer and A Certified Functional Nutritionist This API is part of ongoing tools designed to make food knowledge more accessible and actionable.
+She is a Software Engineer and A Certified Functional Nutritionist.
+This API is part of ongoing tools designed to make food knowledge more accessible and actionable.